so-stj/IPDroper/README.md

 # Usage

-1. Run the script then display menu there are allow select scripts: iptablesConfiguration.sh allow to block IP address that specified from registry of the Number Resource Organization.
+Run the script then display menu there are allow select scripts.

+IptablesConfiguration.sh allow to block IP address that specified from registry of the Number Resource Organization.

  These NROs are available: